the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-projects-create"/>
 ### Create Project for User

 Create a new project for a user (as identified through JWT).
 Valid emails that correspond to existing users will be sent to the invitation service for handling.
+The `emails` array can be empty if no additional users are to be invited.

 The `length` is the duration of each sprint, defaults to 7 days.

+A sprint is created by default with `status = 0` (planning).
+The sprint will have an empty name.
+Use the [Modify Sprint](#external-sprints-modify) end point to modify the name.

 - **URL**
   + `/projects`